 2. Complete a CNA Training Program

 While a CNA is considered an entry-level position, you’ll need the appropriate education and clinical training to work in this role.
-Federal law requires that CNA programs provide a minimum of 75 hours of training with at least 16 hours of supervised practical or clinical training.
+Federal law requires that certified nursing assistant programs provide a minimum of 75 hours of training with at least 16 hours of supervised practical or clinical training.
 However, many states set criteria that exceed these standards.
 Your complete program time includes both instructional hours and clinical practice.
 State guidelines determine the minimums for each category.
 As an example, a 120-hour, six-week CNA program may include four weeks of classroom education and two weeks of clinical practice

 It’s critical to ensure that your CNA program meets your state’s CNA educational requirements.
 Check with your state board of nursing or department of health to avoid selecting a program that doesn’t meet your state’s criteria.